Theory & Methods of Ecology

 Hi-Knowledge is an online hub with interactive visualisation tools structuring data and information, to make them better accessible and comprehensible.
 One of the tools summarizes available evidence as a hierarchical network of invasion hypotheses.

-Two current project build on this online tool: INAS and enKORE.
+Three projects build on this online tool: INAS, enKORE and AQUANAVI

 enKORE - Towards an open, zoomable atlas for invasion science and beyond